Service Unit Manager Role Description

 • Understand and follow Girl Scout policies and procedures, as defined in GCNWI Volunteer Essentials and Safety Activity Checkpoints

-• Model positive behavior, guided by the Girl Scout Promise and Law and consistent with the Girl Scout
+• Model positive behavior, guided by the Girl Scout Promise and Law and consistent with the Girl Scout mission, including, but not limited to:

 • Respecting and promoting diversity, equity, inclusion, and access; seeking support from Council, where applicable